 Cláudia de Freitas

-Cláudia de Freitas is Associate Researcher at the Institute of Public Health, member of the EPIUnit – research group on Social Epidemiology, and Invited Assistant Professor at the Faculty of Medicine of the University of Porto.
+Cláudia de Freitas is Associate Researcher at the Institute of Public Health and Invited Assistant Professor at the Faculty of Medicine of the University of Porto.
 She holds a PhD in Social Sciences from Utrecht University, a Master in Migration and Ethnic Studies from the University of Amsterdam and a Licentiate degree in Psychology from the University of Coimbra.

-Her research interests include public and patient involvement in policy, care and research with a focus on genetic and reproductive technologies and on its implications for health policy.
-She is also interested on migration, diversity and health.
-She supervises the work of PhD and Master students on these and other related topics.
+She is interested in public and patient involvement in data governance, health care and research, with a focus on genetic and reproductive technologies and its implications for health policy.
+She also engages in research about migration and inequalities in health.

-She is Invited Professor in the Master of International migration, Health and Well-being at the Faculty of Psychology of the University of Seville, lecturer on the Course of Specialisation in Public Health, and a research collaborator of the Centre for Research and Studies in Sociology at University Institute of Lisbon (ISCTE-IUL).
+She is Invited Professor in the Master of International Migration, Health and Well-being at the Faculty of Psychology of the University of Seville, and member of the Centre for Community Research and Action at the same faculty.
+Claúdia lectures on the Course of Specialisation in Public Health at ISPUP and is research collaborator of the Centre for Research and Studies in Sociology at University Institute of Lisbon (ISCTE-IUL).

 She was a visiting scholar at the London School of Hygiene and Tropical Medicine and at the School of Social Work at Federal University of Rio de Janeiro.